 With some student credit cards, you may have to pay the full balance each month, while others may only need you to repay a minimum amount.
 Paying back more than the minimum amount can help bring your debt down quicker.
 It can also reduce the amount of interest you pay, so it’s always worth trying to repay as much as possible.

 Explore: Tips for paying off your credit card

-While you may not have much of a financial history yet, that doesn’t mean you can’t start working towards having a good credit score for the future.
+While you may not have much of a financial history yet, that doesn’t mean you can’t start building a good credit score for the future.

 A student credit card, used responsibly and with all repayments made on time, can make you more attractive to potential future lenders.